NLKNguyen/S-Expression.JS/README.md

 ### first

-Get the first child of a node.
+Get the 1st child of a node.

 #### Parameters